 Involving society into legal innovation research.

-To enable this, we foster a bottom-up approach towards innovative, collaborative legislation by making the legal process clearer, more understandable, and more approachable to the general public.
+To enable this, we foster a bottom-up approach towards innovative, collaborative regulation and design of technology, by making the underlying legal process clearer, more understandable, and more approachable to the public.

 We focus on the communication of law, the participation in legal decision-making and how society experiences regulations regarding innovative technologies.

-We are using interdisciplinary, non-traditional approaches within the traditional field of legal research to broaden not only the publics, but also the scholars understanding of the interplay between law, technology, and society.
+We are using interdisciplinary, non-traditional approaches to broaden not only the publics, but also the scholars understanding of the interplay between law, technology, and society.

-Current projects involve a simulated Social-Scoring-App and research on the framing and communication of expertise in crisis legislation.
+Current projects involve the simulation of a Social-Scoring-App, and research on the framing and communication of expertise in crisis legislation.